keras-team/keras-hub/STYLE_GUIDE.md

 ✅ `keras.activations.X`

 ❌ `layers.X`<br/>
-✅ `keras.layers.X` or `keras_nlp.layers.X`
+✅ `keras.layers.X` or `keras_hub.layers.X`

 ❌ `Dense(1, activation='softmax')`<br/>
 ✅ `keras.layers.Dense(1, activation='softmax')`

-For KerasNLP library code, `keras_nlp` will not be directly imported, but `keras` should still be used as a top-level object used to access library symbols.
+For KerasHub library code, `keras_hub` will not be directly imported, but `keras` should still be used as a top-level object used to access library symbols.

 ## Ideal layer style

-When writing a new KerasNLP layer (or tokenizer or metric), please make sure to do the following:
+When writing a new KerasHub layer (or tokenizer or metric), please make sure to do the following:

 - Accept `**kwargs` in `__init__` and forward this to the super class.